How can we achieve a net zero healthcare sector?

 Our latest publication, Designing a net zero roadmap for healthcare: Technical methodology and guidance, supports any health authority to measure its healthcare emissions and develop a Paris-compatible decarbonisation roadmap.
 Developed as a part of our Operation Zero project, in collaboration with Arup and three national and regional health ministries/authorities, this methodology was created for the healthcare sector by the healthcare sector.

-Join our online launch event, Designing a net zero roadmap for healthcare, on 1 September, 10:00-11:30 CEST.
-The event will feature speakers from WHO Europe, HCWH Europe, Arup, and health authority representatives from the Netherlands, Portugal, and Italy, who piloted this methodology.
+We held our online launch event, "Designing a net zero roadmap for healthcare," on 1 September, 10:00-11:30 CEST.
+The event featured speakers from WHO Europe, HCWH Europe, Arup, and health authority representatives from the Netherlands, Portugal, and Italy, who piloted this methodology

 How healthcare can address climate change